FranceBe/robots-factory/README.md

 When the user obtains 20 robots, a modal pops up to inform them that the game is over.

 ![](static/readme-images/end-modal.png)

+The activity duration is made with a hook that sets a timer and count down until 0.
+I used [setTimeout](https://developer.mozilla.org/fr/docs/Web/API/setTimeout) to handle time and durations.

+Another hook is used to set the current activity, start the timer (with the timer hook), and set the information about the current activity.
+Once the activity duration is over, it sets the information about the results (success, failure) and starts again if needed (when mining foo or bar).
+This hook also handle the robot shift, and start the next activity when the robot has stopped moving from an activity to another.

+All the resources totals are stocked in a React Context.

 ### Possible improvements